aviart/gd-star-rating/branches/1.8/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.8.4 =
+* Global rules tool changed and improved
+* Fixed some integration problems
+* Cache cleanup can fail in some cases

 = 1.8.3 =
-* New, improved and packed main JS ratings file
+* New improved and packed main JS ratings file
 * Replaced noticed wordpress depracted functions
 * Several more php notices fixed